 Bailiff and enforcement agents advice

 What if the bailiffs turn up?
-Dealing with bailiffs
+Top ten tips for dealing with bailiffs

 The threat of bailiffs is a worrying thought.
 Our top ten tips on how to deal with bailiffs can help put your mind at ease.

-Bailiffs in England & Wales are officially known as ‘enforcement agents’, however the general public still call them bailiffs.
+Bailiffs in England & Wales are officially known as ‘enforcement agents’.
+Many people still call them bailiffs.

 Ten tips to help deal with bailiffs

-1. The number 1 most important tip is this: don’t ignore the situation.
-If you’ve got to the stage of bailiffs getting involved, things will only get worse if you ignore it.
-It’s never too late to get in touch with your creditor and offer a payment you can manage.
+1. Do not ignore what is happening: If bailiffs are involved, things will only get worse if you ignore it.
+It is not too late to get in touch with the people you owe and offer a payment you can afford.
 We can help you with debt advice.

-2. If you receive a visit from a bailiff, try to keep calm and don’t act aggressively - getting angry or attacking the bailiff will make things a lot worse, and could even result in you getting arrested.
+2. Keep calm and never act aggressively: Getting angry or attacking the bailiff will make things a lot worse.
+At worst, it could result in you getting arrested.

-3. If you’re expecting a visit from the bailiffs, keep your doors locked at all times and make sure everyone in the house – including children – knows not to open the door to someone they don’t know.
-Fit a door chain if you can (these only cost a couple of pounds) in case someone accidentally opens the door to a bailiff.
+3. Keep your doors locked at all times: Make sure everyone in the house – including children – knows not to open the door to someone they do not know.
+Fit a door chain if you can, these only cost a couple of pounds.

-5. Always ask to see proof of ID and a copy of the warrant or writ.
+5. Ask to see proof of ID and a copy of the warrant or writ.
 The bailiff can hold these up to a window or show you through the letterbox.
+Make a note of their name in case you need to complain.

-6. Keep all paperwork you get from a bailiff, and always get a receipt for any payments you make.
+6. Keep all paperwork you get from a bailiff.
+Always get a receipt for any payments you make.

-7. If a bailiff has made a list of your goods and asks you to sign a controlled goods agreement (This PDF is not suitable for screenreaders.
-If you need any help with reading its contents please contact us), you should do this.
-If you don’t sign it, they’re much more likely to take your goods straight away.
-If any goods listed aren’t yours, ask for them to be removed, or write ‘not mine’ next to the item.
+7. Sign a controlled goods agreement if the bailiff asks you to.
+If you do not sign it, they might take your goods straight away.
+If any goods listed are not yours, ask for them to be taken off the list, or write ‘not mine’ next to the item.

-8. If you sign a controlled goods agreement, make sure the payments you’re agreeing to make are realistic.
-If you miss payments because you can’t afford them, the bailiff may take your goods away.
+8. If you sign a controlled goods agreement, make sure the payments you are agreeing to make are realistic.
+If you miss payments because you cannot afford them, the bailiff may take your goods away anyway.

-10. Cars are an easy target for bailiffs – they’re hard to hide and easy to sell.
-If they know you have a car, bailiffs will look hard for it, so park well away from your home, preferably in a locked garage.
-However, if the bailiff has already found your car and listed it, it’s too late and hiding it could be a criminal offence.
+10. Cars are an easy target for bailiffs.
+They are hard to hide and easy to sell.
+If they know you have a car, bailiffs will look hard for it.
+Park away from your home in a locked garage if you can.
+But, if the bailiff has already found your car and listed it, hiding it could be a criminal offence.

 Bailiffs coming?
 We can give you debt help